Accessibility statement for The Defence Academy of the United Kingdom

 Non compliance with the accessibility regulations

-- legacy PDFs would be a disproportionate burden to fix
+Our website has some legacy PDFs that would be a disproportionate burden to fix.

 PDFs and other documents